It’s been a big couple of weeks for Macau’s authorities, with multiple arrests made for various gambling related crimes.

 Why online casinos are safer

 With so many stories like this one emerging, the safe gaming space provided by online casino operators is becoming even more appealing.
 As long as you stick with a safe and reputable online casino site licensed by an upstanding gambling jurisdiction, online casinos go out of their way to protect players.
 There are some leading online casinos available to players from United States.
-We highly recommend Raging Bull Casino as safest and the best online casino providing support for players from United States.
+We highly recommend Bovada Casino as safest and the best online casino providing support for players from United States.
 Sign up today and take advantage of the great new player welcome bonuses on offer.